- 1. PLANNING A TRIP TO PARIS

 Unique Things to Do in Paris /Paris Off the Beaten Path

-Apart from the main Paris Points of Interest, there are other fantastic, sometimes quirky, things to do and visit up and down the city.
+Apart from the top sights in Paris, there are other fantastic, sometimes quirky, things to do and visit up and down the city.
 On this blog, we spend lots of time exploring these unusual things to do in Paris.
 Check our proposals and explore Paris Off the Beaten Path.

 8. TRANSPORTATION IN PARIS